Bruce17/ghaction-package-latest-version/README.md

 |---------------|-----------|-------------|
 | latestVersion | string    | Latest found package version in the registry. |

-## Todo

-At the moment only one language/registry is supported:

-[ ] Add support for Node.js/NPM

 ## Keep up-to-date with GitHub Dependabot